electricitymaps/bloom-contrib/README.md

   durationHours, // a floating point that represents the duration of the activity in decimal hours
   activityType: ACTIVITY_TYPE_LODGING,
-  hotelClass, // a variable (from definitions.js) that represents the class of the hotel country, // a variable (from definitions.js) that represents the country of the hotel hotelName, // (optional) a string that represents the name of the hotel locationLon, // (optional) the longitude of the location of the hotel locationLat, // (optional) the latitude of the location of the hotel
+  hotelClass, // a variable (from definitions.js) that represents the class of the hotel countryCodeISO2, // the ISO2 country code that represents the country of the hotel hotelName, // (optional) a string that represents the name of the hotel locationLon, // (optional) the longitude of the location of the hotel locationLat, // (optional) the latitude of the location of the hotel